xolox/python-proc/README.rst

  The API of the `proc` package hides race conditions as much as possible and where this is not possible the consequences are clearly documented.

-**A layered API design** (where each layer is documented) Builds higher level abstractions on top of lower level abstractions:
+**Layered API design** (where each layer is documented) Builds higher level abstractions on top of lower level abstractions:

+ **The proc.unix module**
- 1. **The proc.unix module:** Defines a simple process class that combines process IDs and common UNIX signals to implement process control primitives like waiting for a process to end and gracefully or forcefully terminating a process.
+  Defines a simple process class that combines process IDs and common UNIX signals to implement process control primitives like waiting for a process to end and gracefully or forcefully terminating a process.

+ **The proc.core module**
- 2. **The proc.core module:** Builds on top of the ``proc.unix`` module to provide a simple, fast and easy to use API for the process information available in ``/proc``.
+  Builds on top of the ``proc.unix`` module to provide a simple, fast and easy to use API for the process information available in ``/proc``.
 If you're looking for a simple and/or fast interface to ``/proc`` that does the heavy lifting (parsing) for you then this is what you're looking for.

+ **The proc.tree module**
- 3. **The proc.tree module:** Builds on top of the ``proc.core`` module to provide an in-memory tree data structure that mimics the actual process tree, enabling easy searching and navigation through the process tree.
+  Builds on top of the ``proc.core`` module to provide an in-memory tree data structure that mimics the actual process tree, enabling easy searching and navigation through the process tree.

+ **The proc.apache module**
- 4. **The proc.apache module:** Builds on top of the ``proc.tree`` module to implement an easy to use Python API that does metrics collection for monitoring of Apache web server worker memory usage, including support for WSGI process groups.
+  Builds on top of the ``proc.tree`` module to implement an easy to use Python API that does metrics collection for monitoring of Apache web server worker memory usage, including support for WSGI process groups.

+ **The proc.cron module**
- 5. **The proc.cron module:** Implements the command line program ``cron-graceful`` which gracefully terminates cron daemons.
+  Implements the command line program ``cron-graceful`` which gracefully terminates cron daemons.
 This module builds on top of the ``proc.tree`` module as a demonstration of the possibilities of the `proc` package and as a practical tool that is ready to be used on any Linux system that has Python and cron_ installed.

+ **The proc.notify module**
- 6. **The proc.notify module:** Implements the command line program ``notify-send-headless`` which can be used to run the program ``notify-send`` in headless environments like cron jobs and system daemons.
+  Implements the command line program ``notify-send-headless`` which can be used to run the program ``notify-send`` in headless environments like cron jobs and system daemons.

 History
 -------